lordswift/discord-voice-moderator/QUICKSTART.md

 ## 5. Use Commands
 - `/muteall` - Mute everyone in your voice channel
 - `/unmuteall` - Unmute everyone in your voice channel
+- `/unmuteundeafenall` - Unmute and undeafen everyone in your voice channel
 - `/mute @user` - Mute specific user
 - `/unmute @user` - Unmute specific user
 - `/help` - Show all commands